TsukiGva2/sxript/docs/Scope-and-Subprograms.md

 })
 ```

 The output of the above is `<1,[b],+3.0>`.
-Outside of the subprogram that `a` still stores `1`, and `b` is still undefined.
+Outside of the subprogram, `a` still stores `1`, and `b` is still undefined.
 Meanwhile, `c` stores `+3.0`.

 ## Environment

 When the `sub` primitive is used, the "outer program" is formally called the *environment*.
-All variables from in environment are accessible to the subprogram.
-This is a one-way relationship in the sense subsequent expressions in the environment cannot access variables within a subprogram.
+All variables from the environment are accessible to the subprogram, but this is a one-way relationship.
+Expressions in the environment cannot access variables within a subprogram.

+When the sub program is completed, the *only* effect on the state of the program is whatever is carried off by the `print_` statement.